-- Goal #3 Three papers have been placed in the students portfolio, with less than 10% improvement.
-Average evaluation score for the senior paper is 9. - Goal #4 Average evaluation score for the oral presentation is between 18 and 20, and the poster score between 14 and 16. - RED LIGHT - Goal #1 Little or no improvement between pre and post-tests, or little retention of concepts.
-Less than 75% of syllabi for majors courses show direct relationship of evolutionary concepts. - Goal #2 More than 10% of students do not complete one or more of content areas, or more than 15% must repeat courses to achieve C- or better. - Goal #3 Fewer than 3 papers in the folio, with an average evaluation score of less than 9. - Goal #4 Average oral presentation score for seniors is below 18 and average poster score is less than 14.
+- Goal #1 Little or no improvement between pre and post-tests, or little retention of concepts.
+Less than 75% of syllabi for majors courses show direct relationship of evolutionary concepts. - o Goal #2 More than 10% of students do not complete one or more of content areas, or more than 15% must repeat courses to achieve C- or better. - o Goal #3 Fewer than 3 papers in the folio, with an average evaluation score of less than 9 - Goal #4 Average oral presentation score for seniors is below 18 and average poster score is less than 13.